Updated 6:05 pm; 25 August 2021

 Contact the Mingenew Irwin Group for more information.

 Events like this can cause stress and anxiety; and this is normal.
 If you are struggling reach out to a friend or family member.
-There are also a range of mental health services available at the QE2 Centre in Geraldton or online and over the phone, they include:
+There are also a range of mental health services available online and over the phone, they include: